 - Sensitivity to the sun

 - Menstrual problems for women.

-Most side effects go away after a few days and often can be managed successfully.
+Most side effects show that the medicines are working and go away after a few days and often can be managed successfully.
 Doses producing side effects can be small or large, depending on the medication and the person.
 Factors that can affect how medications work in people include:

 - Type of mental disorder, such as depression, anxiety, bipolar disorder, and schizophrenia

 If a medication does not work, it is helpful to be open to trying another one.

 Do not stop or self medicate: